transcend-io/penumbra/README.md

 ### .setWorkerLocation

 Configure the location of Penumbra's worker threads.
+This should be called before any other Penumbra methods and is not currently reconfigurable post-initialization.

 ```ts
 penumbra.setWorkerLocation(location: WorkerLocationOptions | string): Promise<void>